• Skip to primary navigation

 small white bowl filled with red cranberry sauce topped with fresh cranberries and lemon wedges.

-You can easily replace the ruby port wine with another fruity red wine, like a Chianti, Merlot, or Zinfandel.
-If you’re looking for a non-alcoholic replacement to the port, use red grape juice.
+You can replace the ruby port wine with another fruity red wine, like a Chianti, Merlot, or Zinfandel.

 Should it be served warm or cold?

-You can serve cranberry sauce chilled or fresh off the stove.
-I particularly love this port cranberry sauce served warm to bring out the rich flavors.
+Cranberry sauce can be served chilled or fresh off the stove.
+I particularly love this apple cranberry sauce served warm, which brings out the rich flavors of the port wine.

 • Prime Rib Roast